reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 ## Step 3.
 Select an AWS account and a region to deploy Sustainable Personal Account <a id="step-3"></a>

 We do not want to execute code in the top-level account of the AWS Organization.
 In case of error the blast radius could just kill our entire business.
-Also the two accounts in the Security organisational units should be limited to read-only and reporting operations.
+Also the two accounts in the Security organizational units should be limited to read-only and reporting operations.
 We want to not intermix regular business operations and security operations, but isolate these two as different streams.

 We recommend to create an AWS account named `Automation` to host SPA code.
 This should be considered production level, and put in the appropriate Organizational Unit.